sharadalt/sharadalt.github.io/_posts/2017-03-28-Understanding-a-Closure-in-JS.md

 ---
 <h3>Introduction</h3>
 <p>
 When I was facing the first interview in web development, my mentor specifically told me to be prepared with 'Closures'.
-According to, “Master the JavaScript Interview”,  you can’t get very far with JavaScript without learning about 'closures'.
+According to, “Master the JavaScript Interview”,  you can’t get very far with JavaScript without learning about 'Closures'.
 If you ask anyone in Front end development for interview tips, they invariably touch upon 'Closures'.
 </p>

 <h3>Explanation</h3>

-<p><h5>What is a Closure?</h5>
+<p><h4>What is a Closure?</h4>
-Closure is one when the function remembers the surrounding context (the lexical context) in which it was declared.</p>
+Closure is one when the function remembers the surrounding context (the lexical context) in which it was declared.
+In other words we can say, A closure is nothing but functions with preserved data.</p>

 Now let us see the code below:

 {% highlight js %}